ShafaqMandha/Noor-AI/README.md

 # Noor.AI

-Noor.AI is an AI-powered skincare assistant project designed to provide personalized beauty advice, analyse skin types, and recommend suitable skincare products.
+Noor.AI is an AI-powered skincare assistant project designed to provide personalised beauty advice, analyse skin types, and recommend suitable skincare products.
 The project is organised into four main modules, each focusing on a specific aspect of the skincare experience.

 ---